vicchi/wp-biographia/readme.txt

 * Fixed CSS issue for gravatar

 = 1.0 =
+* Released 2011.08.03
 * First version of WP Biographia released

 == Upgrade Notice ==

+= 3.1 =
+This version adds a new *Admin* tab to the settings screen and support for an additional `role` attribute to the plugin's shortcode.
+It also fixes a minor bug that caused a notice message to be displayed when the PHP error reporting level is set to `E_NOTICE`.
+This is the 13th version of WP Biographia.

 = 3.0.1 =
 This version fixes several bugs that affected the correct author being associated with the Biography Box on front/archive pages and when called from within a custom Loop.
 This is 12th version of WP Biographia.